mcdemarco/the-new-kitchen-cookbook/meat/roastedCurry.md

 # Sri Lankan Beef Curry

-This recipe is a mix of a couple of Sri Lankan beef curry styles, [Devilled Beef Curry](https://www.theflavorbender.com/sri-lankan-devilled-beef-curry/) and [a coconut milk beef curry](https://www.islandsmile.org/sri-lankan-beef-curry-slow-cooked/) more like my [Sri Lankan coconut chicken curry recipe](../poultry/chickenCurry.md).
+This recipe is a mix of a couple of Sri Lankan beef curry styles:  [Devilled Beef Curry](https://www.theflavorbender.com/sri-lankan-devilled-beef-curry/) and [a coconut milk beef curry](https://www.islandsmile.org/sri-lankan-beef-curry-slow-cooked/) more like my [Sri Lankan coconut chicken curry recipe](../poultry/chickenCurry.md).

 Serves 3--4.